joonarafael/visualpathfinder/documentation/implementation_document.md

 # IMPLEMENTATION DOCUMENT

 This document details the implementation of all used algorithms and data structures.
 It will also try to explain the reasons why the software is structured the way it is.
-Design choices for the user interface and other general web application logic are not provided.
+Design choices for the user interface and other general web application logic is not provided.

 Other interesting documents include [Usage of AI Report](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/usage_of_ai_report.md "Usage of AI Report") and [Software Testing Report](https://github.com/joonarafael/visualpathfinder/tree/main/documentation/software_testing_report.md "Software Testing Report").

 ## About Benchmarking and Other Performance Stuff

-The application is built in TypeScript and runs on a Node.js server.
-The built-in timer to measure algorithm runtime is accurate to a certain point, but read the numbers with a good amount of criticism.
+The application is built in _TypeScript_ and runs on a _Node.js_ server.
+The built-in timer to measure algorithm runtime is accurate to a **certain point**, but read the numbers with a grain of salt.
 Decision of browser, as well as the general differences between machines and server environments, greatly affect the performance.
 Resulting performance numbers even within the **same environment**, **same map** and **same algorithm** can differ over 50% at times.

-However, the accuracy of the algorithms is still very relevant and the resulting path lengths (both in node count and Euclidean distance) should be examined closely.
+**However**, the accuracy of the algorithms is still very relevant and the resulting path lengths (both in node count and Euclidean distance) should be examined closely.
 All pathfinders are designed to find **_some shortest path_** (maybe different but equally long) and if given results differ, the search for issues and inconsistencies within the code needs to start.

 ## Design Choices